 Choose your itinerary

 Kenya boasts spectacular natural beauty in some of the most unspoiled places on earth.
 With over 50 national parks and reserves, safari enthusiasts can view some of the most spectacular wildlife, including the famous ‘Big Five’.
-The stunning and varied landscapes of tropical forests, white-sand beaches, deserts, mountains, wild bushes and savannahs combined with exceptional game viewing and a vibrant mix of colourful ancient cultures comprising of over 40 different tribes, Kenya provides endless opportunities for visitors to this incredible country.
+The stunning and varied landscapes of tropical forests, white-sand beaches, deserts, mountains, wild bushes and savannahs combined with exceptional game viewing and a vibrant mix of colourful ancient cultures comprising over 40 different tribes, Kenya provides endless opportunities for visitors to this incredible country.

 - Bisected by the equator and located on the eastern coast of Africa, Kenya is a diverse and friendly country of many unique ethnic groups and tribes.

-- The climate of Kenya varies by location but is generally warm all year round with temperature fluctuations mainly determined by altitude.
+- The climate of Kenya varies by location but is generally warm all year round, with temperature fluctuations mainly determined by altitude.
 One of the most popular times to visit Kenya is from July to September, which coincides with the Great Migration.
-From December to February, the landscape is green and lush and a great time to see baby animals as well as migratory bird species.
+From December to February, the landscape is green and lush and a great time to see baby animals and migratory bird species.

 Kenya is home to some of the best national parks and game reserves in Africa with diverse ecosystems, from snow-capped mountains, semi-arid desert regions and rainforests, to acacia-studded savannahs, flamingo-dotted lakes, picture-perfect beaches and pristine coral reefs.
-The annual wildebeest migration is an exhilarating wildlife spectacle where more than two million animals migrate between the Maasai Mara and Serengeti in a year-round pattern in search of greener pastures.
+The annual wildebeest migration is an exhilarating wildlife spectacle where more than two million animals journey across the Mara-Serengeti ecosystem in a year-round pattern following the rains in search of lush grazing lands and water.

-Our team are always on the lookout for the best experiences Kenya has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Kenya has to offer, and here are a few of our favourites: